-A suspicious lung mass should be biopsied during bronchoscopy or CT-guided transthoracic needle aspiration.
+A suspicious lung mass should be biopsied during bronchoscopy or computed tomography (CT)-guided transthoracic needle aspiration.

-Staging studies should include chest/abdomen CT and brain MRI (preferred) or head CT, with mediastinoscopy and/or bone marrow aspirate and biopsy in selected cases.
+Staging studies should include chest/abdomen CT and brain magnetic resonance imaging (preferred) or head CT, with mediastinoscopy and/or bone marrow aspirate and biopsy in selected cases.
 If disease appears to be confined to the chest, positron emission tomography (PET)-CT can be done to assess for distant metastases.
 Bone scan can be done if PET-CT is not available.
 Accurate staging is very important for treatment selection.

 Localized disease (defined as disease that can be contained within a radiation portal) should be treated with concurrent chemotherapy and radiation therapy.
 Radiation therapy should be started as early as possible.
 Surgery should be offered to patients with clinical T1N0 or T2N0 disease after mediastinoscopy.
-Extensive-stage disease should be treated with chemotherapy.
+Extensive-stage disease should be treated with chemotherapy and immunotherapy.
 Palliative radiation therapy may be utilized if necessary.
-Prophylactic cranial irradiation should be considered for all patients who demonstrate a response to initial therapy and are stable at completion of therapy.
+Prophylactic cranial irradiation should be considered for all patients with limited-stage disease.

 Small cell lung cancer (SCLC), previously referred to as oat cell carcinoma, is a malignant epithelial tumor arising from cells lining the lower respiratory tract.
 The tumor cells are small and densely packed, with scant cytoplasm, finely granular nuclear chromatin, and absence of nucleoli.

 - chest pain

 - pulmonary exam abnormalities

 - nausea and vomiting